 Phone your local council and speak to the waste disposal team.
 Tell them the general area your cat would be around and give a description of your cat.
-Tell them to keep an eye out and inform them you will regularly phone them to check – let them know you won’t go away.
+Tell them to keep an eye out and inform them you will regularly phone them to check.
 Click here to find your local council

 Speak to neighbours.
-Let them know to keep an eye out, and ask they check outbuildings to ensure your cat has not been locked in a shed.
+Let them know to keep an eye out, and ask them to check out buildings to ensure your cat has not been locked in a shed, which is extremely common.

 leave your cat's favourite toy or piece of his (unwashed) bedding in your garden, somewhere sheltered from rain.
 Also, leave an unwashed item of your clothing, as well as their litter tray.
-All the above will smell familiar to your cat, and may help to keep them in the area, or even guide him home.
+This will smell familiar to your cat, and may help to guide them home.

-It is also advised to walk around the area calling them of an evening when noise levels are at their lowest.
-This will enable you to hear any calls back, as well as them to be able to hear you.
+Walk around the area calling them on an evening when noise levels are at their lowest.
+This will enable you to hear any calls back, as well as allows them to be able to hear you better too.

-Social media has proved to be an effective tool n reuniting cat with owner.
+Use social media to get photos and details of your cat out there as far and wide as possible.
+Social media has proved to be an invaluable tool in reuniting cats with owners.
 Re-post every so often to keep your cats details fresh and continuously out there.

 Someone may know where your cat is and looking for you so keep an eye out for new posts regularly.